 1 Cup dates, soaked for 30 min

-4- 6 Tbsp reserved soaking water from dates
+4- 6 tablespoon reserved soaking water from dates

 Pinch of Sea salt

 Soak dates in hot water for 30 minutes.
 After they have become soft, drain the dates but keep the soaking water.
-Combine the dates, cocoa powder, coconut oil, salt, and 4 Tbsp of the soaking liquid in a blender.
+Combine the dates, cocoa powder, coconut oil, salt, and 4 tablespoon of the soaking liquid in a blender.
 Puree until the mixture is silky smooth, this may take some time.
 Add more soaking liquid as needed to achieved a spreadable filling.
-I used about 6 Tbsp but you may need more of less.
-I wouldn’t recommend using more than 8 Tbsp as that might make the icing too runny.
+I used about 6 tablespoon but you may need more of less.
+I wouldn't recommend using more than 8 tablespoon as that might make the icing too runny.